jraillard/gitrdone/doc/step2_basic_local_commands.md

             commit id: "CommitD"
             merge feature
         ```
-&rarr; The combined commit is called a `merge commit`
+&rarr; The combined commit is called a `merge commit`.

 - `rebasing` : Mooving commits from the rebased branch on top of the commits from the target, rewriting rebased branch history so that it looks the rebased branch was created on latest target branch commit.